-Contributions from military bases were taken as specified in the maintenance plan for the region.
-Exhibit ES-6 presents the estimated emissions for on-road motor vehicles operating on military bases in the Hampton Roads area as reported in the technical support document for the maintenance plan.
+Exhibit ES-6 presents the estimated emissions for on-road motor vehicles operating on military bases in the Hampton Roads area as reported in the technical support document for the maintenance plan and incorporated into the emission forecasts for the conformity analysis.
 The estimates do not vary by year.